 Is it possible to end a DMP early?

+It is sometimes possible to finish your DMP early.
 This usually happens when your circumstances have changed for the better and you can return to the original contractual payments and, as a result, be able to pay off the debts included in your DMP sooner than expected.

 Before setting up a debt management plan, our advisors will help you work out how much money you need each month to live on, before paying your debts.